Home » Business Email Etiquette Blog » Business Email and Spelling Names Correctly

 Then there are the typos.
 We all make typos.

-Just yesterday I was in a chat with a girl named Adriana.
-Whenever I start a chat I always greet the agent on the other side — proper chat etiquette you know!
+Just yesterday, I was in a chat with a girl named Adriana.
+Whenever I start a chat, I always greet the agent on the other side (proper chat etiquette.)

-Well, I have a contact I type to all the time whose name is Andriana and that’s what I typed out of habit.
+Well, I have a contact I type to all the time whose name is Andriana, and I typed that out of habit.
 I immediately apologized.

-When we completed the chat I thank Adriana for her time.
-This time making sure I spelled her name correctly.
+When we completed the chat, I thanked Adriana for her time, this time making sure I spelled her name correctly.

 You Know What Happens When You Assume

 Yes, there are exceptions to every rule.
-In my experience, some of the companies I work clearly have a more relaxed and informal culture.
+In my experience, some companies I work with clearly have a more relaxed and informal culture, and that’s fine.
+But, an informal approach is not an excuse to misuse or misspell names.

-Even with that I wouldn’t consider informalizing someone’s name.
-Nor would address them differently than they note in their emails and sign-offs.
+I wouldn’t consider informalizing someone’s name, nor would I address them differently than they note in their emails and sign-offs.
+Always take a moment to make sure that names and all the other aspects of your email are spelled correctly.

-I have experienced contacts who have typed to me for years all of a sudden start addressing me as Judy.
-I take that to mean that they feel comfortable with me and feel they can address me less formally.
+I have encountered contacts who have typed to me for years and suddenly started addressing me as Judy.
+They feel comfortable with me and, therefore, address me less formally.

-Even if I am not a Judy.
-They mean well.
+Even if I am not a Judy, they mean well.
+So I don’t say anything and keep signing off as Judith.

-These are typically the same contacts that require I resend, repeat or in many cases reiterate conversations or information we discussed in the past.
-Because, well, they don’t pay attention to details.
-(Which includes the fact I’ve never identified myself as a Judy.)
+These are typically the same contacts who require me to resend, repeat, or, in many cases, reiterate conversations or information we discussed in the past because, well, they don’t pay attention to details.
+(This includes the fact that I’ve never identified myself as a Judy.)

 What if you make that mistake?

-So you can see how something as simple as assuming how the informal version of someone’s name is spelled can leave a negative impression.
-Or set the tone as the type of person you’ll be to work with.
+So, you can see how something as simple as assuming how the informal version of someone’s name is spelled can leave a negative impression.
+Or set the tone to reflect the type of person you’ll be like to work with.

 Avoid any misconceptions by taking the time to make sure you are spelling the names of those you communicate with correctly.
-Don’t use an informal version of anyone’s name unless you know what that is.
+Don’t use an informal version of anyone’s name unless you know what that is because you’ve seen them use it.

-Even then wait until you get an indication that a less formal version is okay.
+Wait until you get an indication that a less formal version is okay.
 How will you know?
-When you see that they have signed-off in an email using that less formal version.
+When you see that they have signed off in an email using that less formal version.
 There’s your clue.

 Share the knowledge!